P. Shiv Shankar: Career

 Another body of opinion, Austin notes, held that his circular was not intended to intimidate judges into ruling in favour of the government.

 Shiv Shankar was not averse to ‘shaking up’ judges partly to caution them when considering the government's interest, but his principal motivation seems to have been in class and caste consciousness.

 As Austin puts it: "To him, judges were intellectuals or Brahmins, or from the newly strong economic castes and classes-the upper reaches of the Other Backward Classes – whose monopoly had to be broken, so that lower-ranking members of the OBCs and Scheduled Castes and Tribes could ‘thrive’ as advocates and find their way to the bench".

 Austin adds that Shiv Shankar believed that Chief Justices of High courts showed caste preferences in selecting colleagues and in deciding cases, and transfers might ameliorate this because outside judges would have no local roots.

 Austin also records a personal element which motivated Shiv Shankar.
-"A self-made man from the Kapu community in Andhra Pradesh (a large community of agriculturists at the lower rungs of the OBCs), he thought the Reddy community dominated the high court there, and he had resigned from the high court when he thought a Reddy Judge had denied him the chief justiceship."
-Shiv Shankar was a Judge in Andhra Pradesh High Court between 1974–1975, before he plunged into politics.
+"A self-made man from the Kapu community in Andhra Pradesh (a large community of agriculturists and upper caste), he thought the Reddy community dominated the high court there, and he had resigned from the high court when he thought a Reddy Judge had denied him the chief justiceship."
+Shiv Shankar was a Judge in Andhra Pradesh High Court between 1974 and 1975, before he plunged into politics.

 In 1985, P. Shiv Shankar was elected to Rajya Sabha from Gujarat and remained in Rajya Sabha till 1993 for two terms.
 He was Minister of External Affairs and Minister of Human Resource Development during these terms.
 He was deputy chairman of Planning Commission from 1987 to 1988.
 Then, P. Shiv Shankar became Leader of the House in Rajya Sabha from 1988 to 1989.
 After that, he served as Leader of the Opposition in Rajya Sabha during 1989 and 1991.

 P. Shiv Shankar was sworn in as Governor of Sikkim on 21 September 1994.
 He remained in the post till 11 November 1995.
 He also was Governor of Kerala from 1995 to 1996.

 In 1998 General elections, P. Shiv Shankar contested election from Tenali constituency, he defeated incumbent M.P.
 Sarada Tadiparthi of Telugu Desam Party and was elected to Lok Sabha.

 In 2004, P. Shiv Shankar left the Congress party because he had alleged that party tickets in Andhra Pradesh were being sold.
 There was no response to either his resignation or the allegations made by him.
 In 2008, he joined Praja Rajyam Party formed by Telugu film actor Chiranjeevi.
 In August 2011, Praja Rajyam Party merged with Congress.
 He died on 27 February 2017, aged 87.